UPDATE_0001 — Memex V1 Ship Window Opens July 14

 • hidden memory compression systems

-Observed reality remains the highest continuity authority inside the runtime.
+Observed operational reality remains the highest continuity authority inside the runtime.

 Every snapshot is grounded through: